RenrenRihitoRayo/dpl/README.md

     There is an example given in the examples directory.

-* Reworked the switch statements
+* Reworked the switch statement

 <!-- ************************ TODO: ACTUALLY DO THIS *****************************
     * New parser has been fully implemented